Elindorath/finance/ARCHITECTURE.md

 There are two ways to pass data between processes:
   - Shared ctypes objects (Value, Array, ...)
   - Shared_memory module

+Network based
+As relevant training runs might take a serious amount of time, we could stream the results during the process:
+  - A web interface that displays the results (could integrate a dashboard of metrics and some action buttons)
+  - A web server that serves the interface, launch training processes and bridge the processes results to the interface

 ===============